mbta/screens/docs/tech_specs/dup_v2_alert_widget_backend.md

 ## Two separate widgets

-For this approach, there would be two separate `WidgetInstance`s: one for `banner`, one for `takeover`.
+For this approach, there would be two separate `WidgetInstance`s: one for `banner`, one for `full_screen`.
 The `CandidateGenerator` would use similar logic to what is laid out above.
 The key difference is instead `WidgetInstance` making the decision on alert type, the `CandidateGenerator` would hold that logic and create a `WidgetInstance` object based on the result.

 ### Reason for rejection